Lucaslah/InkStatus/README.md

 # InkStatus
 A Basic Nodejs Server Status Information app.

-gh-pages branch for github pages
+inkstatus-web branch for the InkStatus web.